erika-n/fractalmusicmachine/README.txt

 	The actual fractal making engine.
 	Contains a command line utility for making fractals, and also is the back end for SoundLabUI.

-This is very much an alpha release.
-If something seems broken it probably is.
-If something seems not to make sense, it probably doesn't.

 This file last modified 2/18/2016 by Erika Nesse.
+Contact: erika@fractalmusicmachine.com.